 In brief, this chapter opens with an introduction to another character in the story; the serpent.
-This serpent challenged the woman concerning God’s directive about the forbidden tree, and claimed that God was lying to them.
+This serpent challenged the woman concerning God’s directive about the forbidden tree and claimed that God was lying to them.
 They would not die when they eat from it.
 God was just trying to hold them back from reaching their potential.
 He knew that when they ate from that tree, they would be like God.

 The woman was convinced, took from the tree, and ate.
-Then she gave it to the man and he also ate.
-When they did, suddenly they realized they were naked and made fig coverings for themselves.
+Then she gave it to the man, and he also ate.
+When they did, suddenly, they realized they were naked and made fig coverings for themselves.
 Soon, God came walking in the garden to meet with them, and they hid.
 They were not like God now.
 Instead, they were ashamed to be with him.

 So who is this serpent that is introduced at the beginning of this chapter?
 The only description of it given here is that it is very crafty, and it can talk.
 It was also clearly seeking to cause a division between God and humanity.
 This serpent is typically associated with Satan.
 But many also see it as an actual snake.
 A snake that could talk.
 And, based on its curse, a snake that could walk.

-Regardless who, or what, you understand the serpent to be, it is clearly seeking to disrupt life in the garden and the harmony between God and the humans he has charged with caring for the garden and ruling over the earth.
+Regardless of who, or what, you understand the serpent to be, it is clearly seeking to disrupt life in the garden and the harmony between God and the humans he has charged with caring for the garden and ruling over the earth.
 The serpent, however, did not force Eve, and then Adam, to eat from the forbidden tree.
 That was a choice they made for themselves.
-What the serpent did was to sow doubt in their minds.
+What the serpent did was sow doubt in their minds.
 And then watch that seed germinate and sprout into disobedience.